 If your program still uses the old University of Michigan EPT, there is a table that shows how scores on the CaMLA EPT correspond to scores on the 100-item University of Michigan EPT in the EPT Administration Manual.
 This makes it easy for programs to transition from the older version to the new test.

 Proven Results and Effectiveness

 The CaMLA EPT was extensively pretested with English language learners at many different levels of proficiency, from many different first-language backgrounds, and in many different contexts.
 This pretesting phase—after which any poorly performing items were discarded—can make users confident that the CaMLA EPT will successfully discriminate between students at different levels of language proficiency regardless of their language background or current ability level.
-Please refer to the CaMLA EPT Development Report (Will need to link to this in research once that’s ready).
+Please refer to the CaMLA EPT Development Report.

 Using Parallel Test Forms

 The CaMLA EPT has three test forms that are parallel forms of the test.
 Each of these forms has unique content; there are no shared items across them.
 However, the three test forms have been set at the same level of difficulty.
 Parallel test forms help users maintain test security as the different forms may be used at random, while maintaining the same level of measurement and score meaning across administrations.